Shopify/polaris/.changeset/curvy-news-tell.md

 'polaris-for-vscode': minor
 ---

-Add completions for new `color` token group
+Added completions for new `color` token group